mlua-rs/rlua/README.md

 to attack Lua tables to cause linear complexity in the table length operator?
 That this still counts as one VM instruction?

-Third, if you provide a callback API to scripts, it can be very very difficult to secure that API.
+Fourth, if you provide a callback API to scripts, it can be very difficult to secure that API.
 Do all of your API functions have some maximum runtime?
 Do any of your API functions allow the script to allocate via Rust?
 Are there limits on how much they can allocate this way?
 All callback functions still count as a single VM instruction!

-Fourth, especially in the context of sharing the environment across separate sandboxed scripts, properly sandobxing Lua can be quite difficult.
-Some information on this (and also useful information about Lua sandboxing in general) can be found [here](http://lua-users.org/wiki/SandBoxes).

 In any case, sandboxing in this way may still be useful to protect against buggy (but non-malicious) scripts, and may even serve as a single *layer* of a larger